daniluus/daniluus/README.md

-- 👋 Hi, I’m @daniluus
+### Hi there 👋

+## I'm Danilo Mello

-- 👀 I’m interested in Full Stack
+-  I live in 🇧🇷
+-  Currently I am working as an Incident Management Analyst at Orange 🍊
+- 👀 But I’ve been looking for an opportunity as a Front-end developer
-- 🌱 I’m currently learning C# and Javascript
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me on my github account @daniluus

 <!---